coyove/goflyway/readme.md

 goflyway (only) uses TCP to relay UDP, which is bound to be slow.
 Use the flag `-udp-tcp N` and increase N progressively (default 1) to tweak the performance.

 UDP relay is only tested under a limited number of programs (Skype, Discord, etc.) using [SocksCap64](https://sourceforge.net/projects/sockscap64/), problem reports are welcome.
 (BTW, dnscrypt is not working)

-## Console
-There is a simple web console for client built inside goflyway: `http://127.0.0.1:8100/?goflyway-console`.

 ## Reverse proxy
 The goflyway server is actually an HTTP server with special proxy functions, so you can indeed use it as a normal HTTP server without problems.
 Just pass `-proxy-pass http://xxx.xxx.xxx.xxx:xx` to the server and it will act as a reverse proxy.